Castration Resistant Cancer

 I. Patient has no prior docetaxel (chemotherapy) treatment, AND no prior treatment with novel hormone therapy (abiraterone, darolutamide, apalutamide, enzalutamide)

-• Preferred treatment regimens:
+• Preferred regimens

 • Docetaxel